vincentsaluzzo/UIPlayKit/README.md

 # UIPlayKit
-This app is a companion app for an iOS course on OpenClassroom.
+This app is a companion app for an iOS course on OpenClassrooms.